-Part 3: 'Animal Overpopulation = Sad Math' Activity
+Animal Overpopulation = Sad Math

-In the United States alone, millions of animals enter animal shelters each year because there simply aren't enough good homes for them all, which has resulted in an overpopulation crisis.
-That's why it's so important to make sure that our dogs and cats are spayed and neutered-and that we always adopt from animal shelters instead of buying from pet stores and breeders, which only bring more animals into an already overpopulated world.
+In the United States alone, millions of animals are taken to animal shelters each year because there simply aren't enough good homes for them all, which has resulted in an overpopulation crisis.
+That's why it's so important to make sure that our dogs and cats are spayed or neutered-and that we always adopt from animal shelters instead of buying from pet stores and breeders, which only bring more animals into an already overpopulated world.